Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Thawed Gaussian wavepacket dynamics

 where, in the last step, the first term cancels the third one, the second term cancels the sixth, and the fourth term cancels the fifth [see Eq.~(\ref{eq:B_t})].
-Because the single quartic variational TGWD does not increase the cost over local cubic variational TGWD and because it, in contrast to local quartic TGWD, conserves the symplectic structure (not shown) and effective energy, this method appears to be the logical and promising choice in calculations whose goal is to improve geometric properties and accuracy beyond Heller's original local harmonic TGWD.
+Because the single-quartic variational TGWD does not increase the cost over the local cubic variational TGWD and because it, in contrast to the local quartic TGWD, conserves the symplectic structure and effective energy, this method appears to be the logical and promising choice in calculations whose goal is to improve geometric properties and accuracy beyond Heller's original local harmonic TGWD.